Are you experiencing blocked ears?

 Appointments for ear irrigation cost £40 for one ear or £60 for both ears.

+Booking an appointment is easy and you do not require a medical referral.
 Click here to find out where and when our ear irrigation service is available.

 Please note that ear irrigation is not appropriate if you have: